A Ghost of a Chance

 I.

-She wanted to know what she should do when recruiters and hiring managers don’t answer their phones or respond to emails.
+She wanted to know what she should do when recruiters and hiring managers ghost her.
+They don’t answer their phones or respond to emails.
 She asked, “what am I doing wrong and what should I do next?”

 Matters have been made worse by AI’s disruption of knowledge work, the reshuffling of the global economic order under new tariffs, and financial markets that twitch at the price of oil and conflict in the Middle East, all while money managers cope with this eerie deja vu feeling that private credit is about to have a mortgage-backed securities moment.
-It is no wonder that management consensus at most American companies adheres to a mantra of Don’t hire.
+The prevailing corporate wisdom is Don’t hire.
 Don’t fire.

 In the old days, it was simple.
 You picked up the phone.
 You’d time it right and catch them before voicemail.
 You’d have a conversation and gradually opportunities surfaced.
 But now no one answers their phone and it is just too easy to ignore an email.

 I came close to throwing in the towel last year.
-More than close.
-I wondered whether my best days as a strategist and researcher were behind me, and whether the silence meant something I wasn’t ready to acknowledge.
+I wondered whether my best days as a strategist and researcher were behind me, and whether the silence meant the universe was trying to tell me something I wasn’t ready to hear.

 II.

-The young man shifting in his chair had been deep in an online conversation with a new friend when the “spinning wheel of death” appeared, followed by an error message.
+The young man shifting in his chair had been settling into an online conversation with a new friend when the “spinning wheel of death” appeared.
 The platform facilitating his conversation was experiencing technical difficulties.
-He waited patiently for a minute or two before the anxiety set deeper in.
-He’d met his chat partner just a few minutes before.
+He waited as patiently as he could, but his anxiety was increasing.
+He met his chat partner a few minutes before.
 Both were participants in a research project.
 They’d been discussing their favorite movies when the platform glitched.
-Now, with each additional minute passing, he wondered what the person on the other end was thinking.
+Now, as minutes passed without interaction, he wondered what the person on the other end was thinking.
 Were they seeing the same error message?
 Did they know that he couldn’t respond, or did they think he’d dropped off out of disinterest?

 What he didn’t know was that this wasn’t a glitch.
 It was all part of the study—the brainchild of YeJin Park Roberts, a PhD candidate in Management and Organization at the NYU Stern School of Business.

-Park’s work focuses on play and how it influences work relationships.
-She has proposed that play might be a lever to “rehumanize” aspects of work that lead to greater equity and flourishing business performance.
-She contends that play leads to connection and feelings of inclusion.
-She started researching play in a search for what happens when people are brought together.
-This study originated by considering the dark side of this search: what happens when they disappear?
+Park studies play and how it influences work relationships.
+She proposes that play can “rehumanize” aspects of work that lead to greater equity and flourishing business performance.
+Her work has found that play leads to connection and feelings of inclusion.
+She is curious about what happens when people are brought together, but this study was focused on an alternate question: what happens when they disappear?

-A few minutes after he encountered technical difficulties, the research team provided the man in the study with options.
-If he wanted to leave, the team would let him keep the money promised to him for the research, even though the experiment couldn’t be completed (or so he thought).
+A few minutes after our stressed out chat participant encountered technical difficulties, the research team provided him with some options.
+If he wanted to leave, the team would let him keep the money promised to him for his participation, even though the experiment couldn’t be completed (or so he thought).
 They even offered to pay him a slight bonus as consideration for his troubles.
 But there was a twist.
-The researchers would let him apply the bonus to a separate text channel on the platform that would allow him to send an explanation to his new acquaintance, if he wanted.
-Or, he could wait 20-30 minutes for the technical difficulty to resolve, with no guarantee that his partner would still be on the other end.
+The researchers would let him apply the bonus to a separate text channel on the platform that would allow him to send an explanation to his new acquaintance.
+Alternatively, he could wait 20-30 minutes for the technical difficulty to resolve, with no guarantee that his partner would still be on the other end when it had.

 The researchers gave him an easy out.
 It was a technical difficulty and not his fault at all.
 He could keep the money.
 Yet 44% of the time, people in his position elected to pay money not to ghost a stranger they’d known for only about 3 minutes.

 While it may surprise you to imagine someone forfeiting a payday to convince a complete stranger they hadn’t ghosted them, the other side of the coin is equally revealing.
-Ghostees assumed the worst and significantly underestimated the intentions and feelings of the Ghoster.
-This pattern repeated across every method Park and Klein employed.
+The ghosted participant on the other end of the line assumed the worst, and significantly underestimated the intentions and feelings of the ghoster.
+This pattern repeated across nearly every method Park and Klein explored.

-In a separate series of experiments, they asked real people to recall actual ghosting experiences from their own lives.
-They found that the average relationship that ended in ghosting had lasted for five years.
-Five years.
-What’s remarkable is the asymmetry of perception that resulted from the ghosting.
+They interviewed people to recall actual ghosting experiences from their past.
+Most of these experiences occurred in relationships that lasted for at least five years.
+But what’s remarkable is the asymmetry of perceptions between the parties.
 The person left in the silence dramatically underestimated how much the person who had gone quiet actually cared about them.
-Ghostees predicted that Ghosters cared about their wellbeing at roughly a two on a seven-point scale.
-Ghosters reported their actual care closer to a four.
-This repeated across every experiment, every method, and every culture the researchers tested.
+Ghostees predicted the ghoster cared about their wellbeing at roughly a two on a seven-point scale.
+The ghoster reported their actual care closer to a four.
+This repeated consistently across every experiment.

 III.

-Whatever the psychology at play with the Ghoster, employers appear to be more inclined to play that role than they were in the past.
+Employers appear to be more inclined to ghost than they were in the past.
 A recent study by Criteria Corp, a provider of employee testing and video interviewing tools that also publishes an annual Candidate Experience Report, found that almost half of candidates claim they were ghosted by employers.
 That’s up from 38% the year before.

 The General Social Survey has asked Americans a series of the same questions about each other since 1972.
 One of those questions is simply, “Can most people be trusted?”
 Fifty years ago, 46% of Americans said yes.
 Today, only 24% think so.
 A second question asked, “do you think most people try to be fair?”
 Again, half a century ago 59% said yes.
 Today, it’s 42%.